Indirect data-driven predictive control and the state-space predictor: INTRODUCTION

 DeePC modifications have progressively blurred the boundary between indirect and direct DDPC.
 In \cite{dorfler2022bridging}, for example, D{\"o}rfler et al. show that two direct DDPC variants are convex relaxations of indirect DDPC, with regularization corresponding to implicit system identification.
 In \cite{breschi2023data}, Breschi et al. show that adding a least-norm constraint effectively makes DeePC an indirect method.
 In \cite{chiuso2025harnessing}, Chiuso et al. establish a DDPC separation principle for linear, time-invariant (LTI) systems with quadratic costs and no constraints.
 In this setting, separating identification from the rest of DDPC design does not reduce DDPC's closed-loop performance.
 Conducting system identification separately also has the advantage of providing an explicit model with quantified uncertainty, enabling principled analysis, simulation, and tuning of controllers \cite{dorfler2023data}.

-This paper considers a family of indirect DDPC methods that we refer to as trajectory predictive control (TPC).
-While established system identification methods traditionally focus on learning an LTI state-space model \cite{van1994n4sid, verhaegen1992subspace}, TPC methods represent the full output trajectory over the prediction horizon as a linear function of the recent input/output history and the planned input trajectory.
-For different trajectory predictor structures, TPC encompasses a wide range of indirect DDPC methods that have recently been proposed.
+This paper collects a family of indirect DDPC methods under a unifying framework that we refer to as trajectory predictive control (TPC).
+While established system identification methods often focus on learning an LTI state-space model \cite{van1994n4sid, verhaegen1992subspace}, TPC methods represent the full output trajectory over the prediction horizon as a linear function of the recent input/output history and the planned input trajectory.
 As the recent input/output history is perfectly observed, TPC enables output-feedback control without state estimation.
+This paper shows how TPC encompasses a variety of indirect DDPC methods and how TPC relates to direct DDPC via DeePC.

-This paper introduces a trajectory predictor that, to the authors' knowledge, has not been studied in the DDPC literature.
-Unlike the trajectory predictors that have been studied to date, the predictor studied here corresponds to an LTI state-space model with the recent input/output history as the state.
+This paper then introduces a trajectory predictor that, to the authors' knowledge, has not been studied in the DDPC literature.
+Unlike existing trajectory predictors, the predictor studied here corresponds to an LTI state-space model with the recent input/output history as the state.
 This correspondence establishes TPC with the `state-space predictor' as a special case of conventional MPC with an LTI state-space model.
+Conceptually, this result brings DDPC full circle, returning it to the well-studied framework of MPC.
+Pragmatically, this result equips DDPC with a mature body of LTI MPC theory and methods \cite{rawlings2020model}.

-TPC therefore inherits MPC's mature theory \cite{rawlings2020model}, such as conditions for stability \cite{mayne2000constrained} and recursive feasibility \cite{lofberg2012oops}, and can be extended to a robust \cite{bemporad2007robust}, stochastic \cite{mesbah2016stochastic}, or scenario \cite{calafiore2012robust} framework using established methods.
-In numerical experiments, TPC with the state-space predictor performs as well as TPC with any other predictor, approaching the limit of an oracle linear-quadratic-Gaussian (LQG) controller that has perfect knowledge of the underlying system model.
+In numerical experiments, TPC with the state-space predictor performs as well as TPC with any existing predictor, approaching the limit of oracle linear-quadratic-Gaussian (LQG) control with perfect knowledge of the true system model.
 For small training datasets, the state-space predictor outperforms other trajectory predictors because it has fewer parameters.

-In summary, this paper makes three main contributions.
-First, it establishes TPC as a unifying framework for indirect DDPC.
-This paper shows how TPC encompasses a wide range of indirect DDPC variants and how TPC relates to direct DDPC via DeePC.
-Second, this paper introduces a trajectory predictor that makes TPC a special case of MPC with an LTI state-space model.
-Conceptually, this result brings DDPC full circle, returning it to the well-studied framework of MPC.
-Pragmatically, this result makes a mature body of LTI MPC theory, such as conditions for stability and recursive feasibility, applicable to DDPC.
-Third, this paper shows through numerical experiments that TPC with various predictors approaches the limit of oracle LQG control, even with small training datasets gathered in closed loop, and highlights the state-space predictor's data-efficiency.